Getting your Trinity Audio player ready... |

 KEY FACT:

-In 2023, financial services supplanted consulting as the most common industry among Kellogg’s incoming class.
+For the 3-year period displayed, consulting remained the most common industry for Kellogg’s incoming class.

-This class profile data is going to come in handy when we discuss how to set your GMAT score goal for Kellogg, later in this article.
+This data will come in handy when we discuss setting your Kellogg GMAT score goal, later in this article.
 For now, let’s take a look at the GMAT scores of Kellogg students.

 Kellogg GMAT Scores

-Upon first glance, we might interpret the data above as indicating that 730 is “the magic number” when submitting a GMAT score to Kellogg.
-After all, for the past three years, both the mean and median GMAT scores have roughly hit that target.
+Upon first glance, we might think that 730 is “the magic number” when submitting a GMAT score to Kellogg.
+After all, for these three years, both the mean and median GMAT scores have roughly hit that target.

 However, we should note the GMAT ranges associated with each MBA class.
-For example, the class of 2023 was admitted with GMAT scores ranging from a low of 630 to a high of 780 — that’s a 150-point swing.
+For example, the classes of 2024 and 2025 showed admissions with GMAT scores from 620 to 780, a 160-point swing.
+And not far behind that is the class of 2026’s 140-point range of GMAT scores.
 What could explain such a wide range of scores among accepted students?
 And what do those GMAT ranges mean for your score goal?
 Can you be competitive at Kellogg with a score in the mid-600s?
 Do you need to aim for a score in the high 700s?
 Let’s investigate.

 What Is a Good GMAT Score for Kellogg?

-So, while standards overall are undoubtedly high at Kellogg, there is no one set of “magic numbers” that every applicant must have in order to gain admittance.
+So, while Kellogg’s standards are undoubtedly high, there is no one set of “magic numbers” that every applicant must have.
 With that in mind, when setting your GMAT score goal, you need to think like admissions.
-In other words, you need to weigh all of your unique strengths and weaknesses, rather than assume that hitting an average will earn you a seat at the table.
+In other words, weigh your strengths and weaknesses, rather than assume that hitting an average will earn you admission.

 TTP PRO TIP:

-All else equal, a good GRE score for Kellogg will generally be equal to the incoming class average.
+All else equal, a good GMAT score for Kellogg will generally be equal to the incoming class average.

 Scenario #1: You’re in an Overrepresented Group

 People in groups that are overrepresented in MBA admissions typically need to earn higher GMAT scores in order to stand out among a sea of similar applicants.
-So, let’s say you’re a white male with an undergraduate degree in economics, a GPA of 3.7, and about 5 years of work experience in consulting.
-In that case, going by Kellogg’s class of 2023 — and prior classes — you would certainly be overrepresented among applicants.
-(Note that Kellogg’s class of 2023 is 57% white and 51% male.)
-In fact, you can bet that a high proportion of applicant profiles will look very similar to yours, given the class data we’ve seen related to academics and work experience.
+So, let’s say you’re a white male with an undergraduate business degree, a GPA of 3.7, and about 5 years of work experience in consulting.
+In that case, going by Kellogg’s class of 2026 — and prior classes — you would certainly be overrepresented among applicants.
+(Note that Kellogg’s class of 2026 is majority white and 50% male.)
+In fact, you can bet that a high proportion of applicant profiles will look very similar to yours.

-So, a GMAT score of 730 may not do much to make your application stand out.
-In other words, if your GMAT score meets the average, then every aspect of your profile will, by Kellogg’s standards, essentially be average.
+So, a GMAT score of 685 (730 on the legacy scale) may not do much to make your application shine.
+In other words, if your GMAT score meets the average, then your profile will, by Kellogg’s standards, essentially be average.

-Thus, to make yourself stand out from the pack, a smart play would be to shoot for a GMAT score that beats the average.
-Particularly if you are overrepresented in several respects, as our imaginary applicant above is, consider aiming for a GMAT score that approaches the top end of Kellogg GMAT range.
+Thus, to make yourself stand out, a smart play would be to shoot for a GMAT score above the average.
+Particularly if you are overrepresented in several respects, as our imaginary applicant above is, consider aiming for a GMAT score that approaches the top end of Kellogg’s GMAT range.

 TTP PRO TIP:

-If you are in an overrepresented group, aim for a GMAT score that beats the Kellogg average, and possibly one that approaches the top end of the Kellogg GMAT ranges.
+If you are in an overrepresented group, aim for a GMAT score that beats the Kellogg average and possibly approaches the top end of the Kellogg GMAT range.

 Scenario #2: You’re in an Underrepresented Group

-Since your applicant profile already stands out in other respects, you may be quite competitive applying to Kellogg with, say, a GMAT score of 700 or 710.
-Of course, only you know whether there are weak points in your application that high test scores could help to compensate for.
+Since your applicant profile already stands out in other respects, you may be quite competitive applying to Kellogg with, say, a GMAT score of 655 or 665 (700 or 710 on the legacy scale).
+Of course, only you know whether there are weaknesses in your application that high test scores could help compensate for.

-Furthermore, you should keep in mind that top MBA programs typically prefer to see GMAT Quant scores of 47 or higher.
+Furthermore, you should keep in mind that top MBA programs typically prefer to see GMAT Quant scores of 80 (47 on the legacy scale) or higher.
 Additionally, business schools generally prefer to see fairly “balanced” GMAT section scores.
 So, a high Quant score alongside a seriously lacking Verbal score might not look so great.

 With all of this in mind, even if you are from an underrepresented group, a safe bet would be to aim to at least meet the Kellogg average GMAT score.